Syncing RGB Devices Guide

 This next part will take you some time but it is totally worth it!
 SignalRGB Layouts allows you to control the positioning of your devices on a 'canvas' to make effects flow from one device to another anyway you want.
 The most common way of setting up the layout is by matching the overall real positions of the devices in your setup.
 The easiest way to get this done is by using an effect called 'Side to Side'.
 This effect will act as your reference so that you know if you are laying everything out correctly.

-On the left side of SignalRGB under 'My Rig' click on the tab labeled 'Layouts'.
-You should now see a bunch of boxes all over the canvas.
+On the left side of SignalRGB under Lighting click on the tab labeled Layouts.
+You should now see a bunch of boxes centered canvas.
 Each of these boxes represents a device in your setup.

-Now you can start unhiding the devices one at a time and positioning, scaling, and rotating them until you see the Side to Side effect flowing through all of your devices correctly.
-It is recommended to do all of the devices inside of your PC tower first.
+Now you can start un-hiding the devices one at a time and positioning, scaling, and rotating them until you see the Side to Side effect flowing through all of your devices correctly.
 You should have a layout that looks like the image below.

 Hide every device on the canvas again and do same the thing for devices on your desk.